 Expensive.
 Some reports of shipping delays.
 Fits tightly in some vehicles.

 Made by a trusted brand.
-Can be used for kids between ages 4 to 10 and up to 100 pounds.
+Can be used for kids between ages 4 to 10 and from 40 pounds up to 100 pounds.
 Stylish and comfortable.
 Low price and easy installation.
 Seat is contoured with soft yet supportive cushioning for a gentle, bump-free ride.

 Seat can slide a bit and can be a narrow fit for larger children.